Priti0427/Sentiment-analysis-using-Hugging-Face-Transformer/README.md

-# Sentiment-analysis-using-Hugging-Face-Transformer

-# 💬 October Data Jam: NLP — Sentiment Analysis with Hugging Face Transformers
+# Natural Language Processing(NLP):  Sentiment Analysis with Hugging Face Transformers

-TripleTen Code Jam • October 2025

 A Natural Language Processing (NLP) project that uses **Hugging Face Transformers** to perform **sentiment analysis** on text data.
 The goal is to automatically classify text as **Positive**, **Negative**, or **Neutral**, evaluate multiple models, visualize results, and apply sentiment detection to a creative domain of our choice.

----

----

 ## 🧠 Project Overview